The Standard Model fermions as excitations of an ether: What about the masses?

+Now, the exact lattice gauge symmetry, which we want to use to explain the masslessness of the photon, is an $U(3)$ symmetry.
+Even if somehow deformed, once can expect that it has to remain an $U(3)$ symmetry.
+We want to apply this to the representation of $SU(3)_c\times U(1)_\g$.
+But is this representation of $SU(3)\times U(1)$ also a representation of $U(3)\cong(SU(3)\times U(1))/\Z_3$?

+It is.
+And I think this point is some additional hint that the idea to consider the action of $SU(3)_c\times U(1)_\g$ as a deformation of the $U(3)_c$ action, which allows to explain the masslessness of the photon too, is a reasonable one.

-Fortunately there seems to be a natural route to such an explanation.
-The basic ingredient is the thesis that the $U(1)_B$ symmetry does not simply disappear.
-If the mechanism which enforces the charge neutrality of the ground state is not a mechanism which destroys the symmetry -- which may seem plausible -- it will have to deform its action.
-It is reasonable to expect that the deformation will be the minimal possible one.
-But in this case the action of $U(1)_{em}$ is the straightforward candidate for the result of the deformation.
-Indeed, it fulfills the following properties: \begin{enumerate} \item The symmetry group of the exact gauge symmetries itself remains unchanged -- it is $SU(3)\times U(1)$. \item The action of $U(1)$ remains to be a vector action. \item The action is among the ones which are compatible with all other requirements, in particular with charge neutrality of the ground state. \end{enumerate} And it is easy to see that these properties already uniquely identify the $U(1)_{em}$ action as the result of the deformation.
+So there seems to be a natural route for an explanation of the masslessness of the $SU(3)_c\times U(1)_{em}$ part of the SM gauge group.
+This part should be interpreted as a deformation of the $U(3)_c$ group action which has an exact lattice gauge symmetry.
+It fulfills the following properties: \begin{enumerate} \item The symmetry group of the exact gauge symmetries itself remains unchanged -- it is $U(3)\cong (SU(3)\times U(1))/\Z_3$. \item The action of the group remains to be a vector action. \item The action is among the ones which are compatible with all other requirements, in particular with charge neutrality of the ground state. \end{enumerate} And it is easy to see that these properties already uniquely identify the $U(1)_{em}$ action as the result of the deformation.
 Indeed, all other $U(1)$ subgroups of the maximal possible group $G_{max} \cong S(U(3)_c\times U(2)_L\times U(1)_R)$ are chiral (violating condition 2) or do not commute with $SU(3)_c$ (violating condition 1).

-But if this works, and the action of $U(1)_{em}$ is simply the result of a deformation of the action of $U(1)_B$, then $U(1)_{em}$ has an exact lattice gauge symmetry on the fundamental level and therefore has to be massless.
-Thus, the condensed matter model also promises a way to explain the masslessness of the photon.
-There remains, of course, much to be left to future research about the mechanism of deformation.